 Me and my babies in Moab, Utah.
 Our last family trip with Bella.

 Once we got home, though, something strange started happening: Bella started spotting blood.
 She’d never been spayed, so I figured it was her heat cycle coming too soon.
 My gut told me otherwise—she’d just had a heat cycle two months prior.
 Most dogs only come into heat once every six months.
 Bella had followed that schedule her entire life.

 I thought her body was confused because she was getting older.
 In hindsight, I wish I had trusted my instinct and taken her to the vet right away.

-By the end of the week, I realized she wasn’t spotting blood, she was trying to urinate.
+By the end of the week, I realized she wasn’t spotting blood, she was straining to urinate.
 And it wasn’t working.
-The only thing coming out of her were drops of bloody urine.
+The only thing coming out of her urinary tract were drops of bloody urine.

 Emergency Vet Trip

 We rushed her to the vet, worried but not petrified.
 We figured she had a problem—a urinary tract infection, maybe—that antibiotics or a minor surgery could fix.
 We were willing to fork out hundreds of dollars for whatever Bella needed.
 She was our first baby, our son’s big sis.
 She was eight, but she could live three years longer or more.
 She was worth saving.

 Still smiling at the vet because we didn’t know the sorrow the next day would bring.